splunk/public-o11y-docs/_includes/admin/roles_apm.rst

   * - :strong:`Capability`
     - :strong:`Admin`
     - :strong:`Power user`
-    - :strong:`Read-only`
-    - :strong:`Subscription usage`

-  * - Create, edit, and delete MetricSets.
-Functionality in the API is similarly restricted.
-    - Yes
-    - No
-    - No
+    - :strong:`Read_only`
-    - No
+    - :strong:`Usage`

     * - View MetricSets.
-Functionality in the API is similarly restricted.
     - Yes
     - Yes
     - Yes
     - No

-  * - Create, edit, and delete Business Workflows.
-Functionality in the API is similarly restricted.
+  * - Create, edit, and delete MetricSets.
     - Yes
     - No
     - No
     - No

   * - View Business Workflows.
-Functionality in the API is similarly restricted.
     - Yes
     - Yes
     - Yes
     - No

-  * - Configure extended trace retention settings.
+  * - Create, edit, and delete Business Workflows.
     - Yes
     - No
     - No